Why movement is so important for back pain

 • Tai chi: Originally an Asian martial art, tai chi is now practiced with slow, flowing movements.
 It can improve your balance and coordination skills, strengthen your muscles, and is said to help you relax your body and mind.

 • Yoga: A practice from India that aims to improve your body awareness and health.
-Yoga typically involves getting into various positions or carrying out certain sequences of movements that aim to promote strength and flexibility, body awareness and a good posture.
+Yoga typically involves getting into various positions or carrying out certain sequences of movements that aim to promote strength and mobility, body awareness and a good posture.

 You may need patience to start off with: It can take several weeks for the exercise to have an effect.
 Your body also needs to get used to the extra movement.
-That can be tiring and lead to harmless muscle ache, and it sometimes makes the pain worse for a while.

 What can help you stick to it?

 If you spend a lot of time sitting in an office, you can be kind to your back by taking regular breaks and moving your body – for instance, by getting up out of your chair, stretching, doing short exercises and going on a walk in your lunch break.
-Some people find it helpful to wear a fitness tracker watch, or to set reminders on their mobile phone or computer.

 Other ways to get more exercise into your daily routine include the following: